Lilypad-Tech/lilypad-smart-contracts/docs/DEPLOY_STEPS.md

 - LilypadVesting
 - LilypadContractRegistry

-The deployment scripts use the OpenZepplin Upgrade library as a large amount of the core contracts are upgradable (folliowing the TransparentProxy pattern), you learn more using that library with foundry [here](https://docs.openzeppelin.com/upgrades-plugins/foundry-upgrades).
+The deployment scripts use the OpenZepplin Upgrade library as a large amount of the core contracts are upgradable (folliowing the TransparentProxy pattern), you learn more about how to use that library with foundry [here](https://docs.openzeppelin.com/upgrades-plugins/foundry-upgrades).

-A note on proxy contracts:
+A note on transparent proxy contracts:
-A proxy contract is a contract that acts as the main usage point for the contract when it's deployed.
+A transparent proxy contract is a contract that acts as the main usage point for the contract when it's deployed.
 It points to the actual implementation contract in its storage slot and then delegates calls to it.
 This allows for the implementation contract to be upgraded without having to deploy a new proxy contract.

 There are many gotcha's with proxt contracts such as storage slot collisions, contract inheritance issues, function collision and the like.
 Below are some great resources from OpenZeppelin that cover these topics:
 - [Proxy Upgrade Patterns](https://docs.openzeppelin.com/upgrades-plugins/proxies)